gavronski/Simple-Registration-Login-code-in-PHP/README.md

 Files

-index.php
+•	index.php
 This script displays the registration form.
-When the user submits the filled form, the script calls out methods to initialize databese seetings and passes data.
+When the user submits the filled form, the script calls methods to initialize databese seetings and passes data.

-Controller.php
+•	Controller.php
 This script contains the main class that controlls : database configuration,data receiving and validation from login.php form, data receiving from registration form, layout of page.

-View.php
+•	View.php
 Displays index.html layout.

-index.html
+•	index.html
 Contains main registration form.

-Database.php
+•	Database.php

 This script connects to database,inserts and returns data.

-config.php
+•	config.php
 Returns database configuration which are required by PDO.

-login.php
+•	login.php
 The user can login through the login page.
 If login is successful(matched email and password),page shows user's login.
 If inputs are not matched to data,the page shows propper informations.

-pages.php
+•	pages.php
 Sets and gets page and message depends on login form inputs.

-Monit.php
+•	Monit.php
 Displays information referenced to passed email and password in login.php.

-messagge.php
+•	messagge.php
 Displays main heading.